Papabyte/oswap-stats-api/README.md

 ## Oswap-stats-api

-This o<sub>byte</sub> light node explores the DAG and provides API endpoints giving information about exchanges happening on Oswap.
+This O<sub>byte</sub> light node explores the DAG and provides API endpoints giving information about trades happening on Oswap.

 #### Installation